Should Human Resources Professionals Get a Certification?

 - Certified expertise: An HR certification shows employers that you have a particular set of knowledge and skills, validated by passing a comprehensive certification exam.

-- Increased pay: A 2018 survey of over 100,000 HR professionals found that those with an HR certification earned 31.6% more than those without a certification.
+- Increased pay: Payscale salary research found that those with an HR certification earned 31.6% more than those without a certification.

-- Career advancement: The same survey found that having an HR certification increased HR professionals' chances of being promoted.
+- Career advancement: The same report found that having an HR certification also increased HR professionals' chances of being promoted.

 - Relevance: To renew your certification, you will usually need to complete additional professional development or training within a certain period of time.
 This helps ensure that your knowledge and skills remain relevant and up-to-date.

 The certification you choose will depend on your goals, as well as the industry and location you work in (or want to work in).
 Do your research to see which credentials are in demand in your area, as well as the specific knowledge, skills and experience employers want.

 Your background and work experience should also factor in to your decision.
 For example, the Society for Human Resource Management (SHRM) offers two credentials for experienced HR professionals.
 Each credential requires a different combination of education and work experience.

 If you are interested in SHRM certification, review the SHRM eligibility criteria and decide which credential is right for you.

 |If you have less than a Bachelor's Degree||If you have a Bachelor's Degree||If you have a Graduate Degree|